huggingface/transformers/examples/tensorflow/tpu/language-modeling/README.md

 Google's gargantuan [PaLM model](https://arxiv.org/abs/2204.02311), with over 500B parameters, is a good example of how far you can go with pure TPU training, though gathering the dataset and the budget to train at that scale is not an easy task!

+## Setting up a TPU-VM

+Since this example focuses on using TPUs, the first step is to set up access to TPU hardware.
+For this example, we chose to use a TPU v3-8 VM.
+Follow [this guide](https://cloud.google.com/tpu/docs/run-calculation-tensorflow) to quickly create a TPU VM with TensorFlow pre-installed.

+> 💡 **Note**: You don't need a TPU-enabled hardware for tokenizer training and TFRecord shard preparation.

 ## Training a tokenizer

 To train a language model from scratch, the first step is to tokenize text.
 In most Hugging Face examples, we begin from a pre-trained model and use its tokenizer.
 However, in this example, we're going to train a tokenizer from scratch as well.
 The script for this is `train_unigram.py`.
 An example command is: